 He tried to make ballooned sleeves happen but it looked silly, lacking the slick finesse of those unforgettable lantern sleeves Roksanda did in London a few years back.
-The bright orange leather trousers were hideous, especially offset against the black leather.
 The only success amidst all of this was Tami Williams, tall and lithe, in a white turtleneck-cum-headscarf, charcoal trousers and a floor-sweeping black dress jacket.

 The Belgian Dries van Noten took over the Hôtel de Ville—coincidentally, where Lanvin’s previous artistic director presented her debut a few seasons ago—and it was more or less what you’d expect from him.
 Mr. van Noten has mastered the art of invention and reinvention.
 His customer knows roughly what to expect, reliably polished garments with an inherent longevity, replete with an intense focus on fabrication and colouration.